 Deckle Edge: An untrimmed edge that's feathered or rough.

-Elasticity: This is the term used for when a printed product doesn't lose its shape when it's opened.
+Elasticity: When a printed product has high elasticity, it means it doesn’t lose its shape when it’s opened or handled.

 Embossing: The process of creating raised relief images on paper and other materials.
-The design will bulge out of the paper.
+The design will appear as a 3D impression or bulge on the paper.

 Endpapers: Used to to protect the valuable text at the beginning and end of a book and quite literally holds the book together.

-Finishing: The finishing touches of a print (for example, cutting the crop lines and adding protective gloss).
+Finishing: A term used to refer to the finishing touches of a print (for example, cutting the crop lines and adding protective gloss), usually carried out in the printer’s Finishing department.

-Font: The font refers to the style of letters used in the print.
+Font: Also known as a typeface, font refers to the style of the letters in written words.

 G-I